MubashirAR/video-overlay-canvas/README.md

 ```

 ## Things to keep in mind
 1. Aspect ratio to be painted should be the same as the original aspect ratio of the video.
+Failing to do this would cripple performance.
 2. If the browser is minimized or is on a different desktop, the framerate drops significantly.
 You might want to consider using web workers with [OffscreenCanvas](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas) instead.